When you need permits

 - All fences taller than eight feet above grade must be designed by an engineer licensed to practice in Oregon.

-Note: Overlay zones and plan districts may have alternative requirements, so check your property’s zoning by calling the Zoning information line at 503-823-7526.
+Note: Overlay zones and plan districts may have alternative requirements, so check your property’s zoning by calling the General Inquiries phone number at 503-823-7300.

 Building permits are not required for fences in the following situations:

 - Fences constructed of wood and similar materials not over 7 feet (2134 mm) high

 - Fences constructed of masonry, concrete and similar materials not over 4 feet high

 - Typical field fencing not over 8 feet (2438 mm) high when constructed of woven wire or chain link.

 - Exception: all barriers around swimming pools require a permit.